NEWS

 (You mentioned the issue of entering the penalty area, but what do you most want from your players to beat Machida?)

-(How were Ken Iwao, Hiroki Sakai and Ola Solbakken, who played in the Nagasaki match, in condition after the break and how was their training today?)
+(How were Ken Ken Iwao, Hiroki Sakai and Ola Solbakken, who played in the Nagasaki match, in condition after the break and how was their training today?)

 (Although the first half of the season is not yet over, the next match will be against the league leaders.
-Does this give you any different feelings than usual?)
+Does Matthias feel any different about playing against the leaders?)

 [Urawa Reds Official Media (URD:OM)]